Skip to Main Content

 A calf’s immune system continues to develop throughout the first few months of its life, which leaves calves susceptible to passing germs to one another.
 Keeping calves individually enclosed provides additional protection against the spread of illness and allows the farmer to closely monitor any changes in their health.
 This close monitoring enables farmers to act quickly with individualized care with any health changes.
 The hutches that calves are commonly housed in provide comfortable shelter to keep them warm in the winter and shaded from the hot summer sun.

-Regardless of how a calf is housed during her first few months of life, her pen is cleaned regularly, her bedding is freshened, and she is protected from drastic weather fluctuations to protect her immune system.
+Regardless of how a calf is housed during their first few months of life, their pen is cleaned regularly, bedding is freshened, and they are protected from drastic weather fluctuations to protect their immune systems.

 Continued Care into Adulthood

 As calves develop, they receive regular feedings of milk for up to 2 months before being weaned onto feed that includes a careful balance of grains and grasses.
-From the time she is born and throughout her adult life as a dairy cow, her health is continually monitored to ensure that she is a healthy, comfortable, and productive member of the herd.
-A dairy cow gives birth to her first calf around the age of two and continues to have one calf per year for the duration of her life.
+From the time the calf is born and throughout adult life as a dairy cow, their health is continually monitored to ensure that they are a healthy, comfortable, and productive member of the herd.
+A dairy cow gives birth to her first calf around the age of two and continues to typically have one calf per year for the duration of her life.